- The Risks of Chatbot Technology for Businesses

 Today’s chatbot developers typically offer a pricing model that encompasses each of the following three components:

-Subscription-based fee – Companies pay a recurring monthly fee which entitles them to access resources such as storage, engines, updates, and support.
-Fees vary based on number of active users, hosting requirements, chatbot complexity and 3d party integrations needed.
+Companies pay a recurring monthly fee which entitles them to access resources such as storage, engines, updates, and support.
+Fees vary based on the following factors:

-By combining elements of these three models, a win-win situation should emerge: the vendor ensures that the development and integration costs are paid even in the event that the project is suspended or the technology is not adopted, and the company benefits from a flexible pricing model that is easier to swallow.
+By combining elements of these three models to work out how much a chatbot costs, a win-win situation should emerge.
+The vendor ensures that the development and chatbot implementation costs are paid even in the event that the project is suspended or the technology is not adopted.
+In addition, the company benefits from a flexible pricing model that is easier to swallow.

-In practice, companies find it difficult to reach the optimal balance between these three pricing elements, and even harder to evaluate in advance the bottom-line cost of conversational AI technology.
-Businesses – in all stages of maturity – are being asked to dedicate budgets in a reality where technology is not mature enough, and its adoption and potential ROI – at least for the short term – are unknown.
+In practice, companies find it difficult to reach the optimal balance between these three chatbot pricing elements, and even harder to evaluate in advance the bottom-line cost of conversational AI technology.
+Businesses, in all stages of maturity, are being asked to dedicate budgets in a reality where technology is not mature enough, and its adoption and potential short term ROI are unknown.

-For example, some enterprises find it hard to justify an ‘implementation fee’ before knowing whether the chatbot will be adopted successfully.
-On the other hand, some enterprises are wary of locking themselves in to a long-term recurring subscription.
+Some enterprises find it hard to justify a ‘chatbot implementation cost’ before knowing whether the chatbot will be adopted successfully.
+On the other hand, some organizations are wary of locking themselves into a long-term recurring subscription.

-Still others prefer to avoid the consumption-based model with its potential to escalate costs unexpectedly if adoption is faster than anticipated, leading them to become victims of their own success.
-Similarly, they fear high consumption costs for sessions that are only partially-successful or even worse, totally unsuccessful.
+There are also others who prefer to avoid the consumption-based model.
+This is because of its potential to escalate costs unexpectedly if adoption is faster than anticipated, leading them to become victims of their own success.
+Similarly, they fear high consumption costs for sessions that are only partially successful or even worse, totally unsuccessful.

-For example, if the conversation reaches a point where the customer receives a thank you page, or a survey link, to ensure that the customer has not bounced out the session before completion.
+For example, one means of measuring success is if the conversation reaches a point where the customer receives a thank you page, or a survey link.
+This ensures that the customer has not bounced out of the session before completion.

-Contingency model – In this model, success is tied directly with the value generated from the conversation.
+In this model, success is tied directly with the value generated from the conversation.
 For example, an enterprise will pay only when a technician dispatch or a call to a human agent was avoided.
-Another scenario is when success is tied with customer satisfaction – if the NPS score or survey results are positive, then the enterprise pays.
+Another scenario is when success is tied with customer satisfaction; if the NPS score or survey results are positive, then the enterprise pays.

 This model is becoming more and more common in the BPO domain, where the entire industry is shifting to success-based invoicing.
 If contingencies become the standard in agent outsourcing, it may be only a matter of time until it becomes a common model for virtual assistants as well.

-Pay per box – With this model, the enterprise pays a set fee based on the number of products or services sold to customers.
-For example, for every $50 set top box a telecommunications company sells, it will pay the bot vendor $1 to support the device, regardless of how many sessions are generated.
-In this sense, the bot becomes part of the product package – right alongside the user manual.
+With this model, the enterprise pays a set fee based on the number of products or services sold to customers.
+For example, for every $50 set-top box a telecommunications company sells, it will pay the bot vendor $1 to support the device, regardless of how many sessions are generated.
+In this sense, the chatbot cost becomes part of the product package; right alongside the user manual.

 In a service-based industry, for example, a utility may pay a set price per subscriber to its premium service.

-Assessing the financial value of conversational AI platforms – an emerging and promising technology – is complicated because it’s relatively new, and its success and maturity have yet to be fully proven.
+Answering the question of are chatbots worth it and assessing the financial value of conversational AI platforms, an emerging and promising technology, is complicated.
+It’s relatively new, and its success and maturity have yet to be fully proven.

-While a number of pricing models are currently available, all entail a risk on the part of the enterprise.
-The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal pricing structure that will support the enterprise in achieving success with the technology.
+While a number of models addressing how much a chatbot costs are currently available, all entail a risk on the part of the enterprise.
+The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal chatbot cost structure.
+This will support the enterprise in achieving success with the technology.